tmilne5/Trust-the-Critics/README.md

 # Trust-the-Critics
-PyTorch implementation of the TTC algorithm.
+This repository is a PyTorch implementation of the TTC algorithm and the WGAN misalignment experiments presented in *Trust the Critics: Generatorless and Multipurpose WGANs with Initial Convergence Guarantees*.

 ### How to run this code